Acrylic Prints & Acrylic Photo Blocks Buy Guide [UPDATED 2019]

 Question #9 Is the company well reviewed?
 Many shoppers check the reviews of a company before making the decision to purchase from them and that’s a good idea!
 Just be sure the reviews are listed on a 3rd party site such as Facebook, Google, Yelp, Trustpilot, Ekomi, etc. A good tip when shopping for anything online – don’t trust reviews on the company website since they can be filtered or fake.
 This can happen on 3rd party sites as well, but much less likely.
 We’ve been completely transparent for many years and every customer that has purchased with us gets a link to review us good or bad.
 You can see our 2000+ reviews in various places online here.

-We hope this guide has helped you to navigate the complexity of buying acrylic prints and allows you to make a more informed decision about quality and price.
+We hope this guide has helped you to navigate the complexity of buying acrylic prints and photo blocks and allows you to make a more informed decision about quality and price.
 The old cliche of you get what you pay for certainly applies to the printing industry.
 If you have any questions at all about this article or the acrylic prints process feel free to reach out to us via email, live chat or phone and we’d be happy to help.